wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-teamseer-tutorial.md

     ![SAML Settings](./media/active-directory-saas-teamseer-tutorial/IC789638.png "SAML Settings")

-    1. In the **Test Email Addresses**, type the test user’s email address.
+    1. In the **Test Email Addresses**, type the test user's email address.
     2. In the **Issuer** textbox, type the Issuer URL of the service provider.
     3. Click **Save**.